jsalinasf/cheat_sheets/kubernetesCommands.md

 	limits.cpu: "10"
 	limits.memory: 10Gi

+## CLUSTER MAINTENANCE

+To put a node on maintenance mode:

+	kubectl drain node-1

+This command will terminate the pods that are running on node-1 gracefully.

+The pods that were running on this node-1 will be automatically launched on any other avaialble nodes

+When node-1 gets back online, the pods WONT be automatically recreated on node-1

+To bring the node back to the cluster after all the maintenance taks have finished:

+	kubectl uncordon node-1

+If I ever need to place a node in an state where no more PODS are scheduled, I can run the following command:

+	kubectl cordon node-2

 ## CERTIFICATION TIPS

 While you would be working mostly the declarative way - using definition files, imperative commands can help in getting one time tasks done quickly, as well as generate a definition template easily.
 This would help save considerable amount of time during your exams.